Wurielle/generate-modules-webpack-plugin/README.md

 ```

 ## Usage
-Let's say we have a "tokens" file we want to share between incompatible processes:
+Let's say we have a `tokens.ts` file we want to share between processes with different module formats:

 ```typescript
 // ./config/tailwindcss/tokens.ts